Hotels in Chinatown, Toronto

 • What are the most popular landmarks to visit in Chinatown?

-The most popular landmark in Chinatown is Rogers Centre located in Toronto, followed by Scotiabank Arena and Metro Toronto Convention Centre, located in Toronto and Toronto, respectively.
+The most popular landmark in Chinatown is Rogers Centre located in Toronto, followed by Scotiabank Arena and Union Station, located in Toronto and Toronto, respectively.
 Depending on where and how long you plan on staying in Chinatown, you may be able to visit at least one of these cities.

 See more FAQs